kawaic/TrovTHA/README.md

 # Trov Take Home Assignment
 ### By Ka-Wai Chan

+The assignment was implemented using Asp.net MVC 5 - Web API framework.

+The following libraries were used:

+    * Unity for dependency injection
+    * RhinoMock for mocking
+    * Owin for in memory hosting

 ### Deliverables
 1. A system that can process the two API requests via HTTP
     * GET api/inventories can be used to retrieve the current inventory